manatails/uefiseven/Bin/README.txt

 ## Settings

+UefiSeven will try to read UefiSeven.ini as main setting from now, and fallback to get old files bellow if it doesn't exists.

 Currently settings can be applied by creating empty files of specific name in the directory containing the target efi file.

 * UefiSeven.verbose : Enables verbose mode